sagemath/sagewiki_to_gh-2022-10-10/dev1/gfurnish.md

 = What I did at dev1 =
--- Reviewed a bunch of patches
+-- Reviewed a bunch of patches / was involved in the editorial process

 -- Worked on Symbolics rewrite